OpenInterpreter/open-interpreter/README.md

 **⚠️ Open Interpreter will ask for user confirmation before executing code.**

-You can run `interpreter --no_confirm` or set `interpreter.no_confirm = True` to bypass this confirmation, in which case:
+You can run `interpreter -y` or set `interpreter.no_confirm = True` to bypass this confirmation, in which case:

 - Be cautious when requesting commands that modify files or system settings.
 - Watch Open Interpreter like a self-driving car, and be prepared to end the process by closing your terminal.